Boch Family Foundation

 How does Boch Family Foundation spend its money?

 Boch Family Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Boch Family Foundation tax-deductible?